indrekis/JukoST_EMS/README.md

 ## Current status

-The reconstructed driver has been tested with CheckIt 2, 3, and 4, and with Microsoft Word and Excel under Windows 3.0, both in 86Box and on real hardware.
-Word currently appears to hang on real hardware.
+The reconstructed driver has been successfully tested with CheckIt 2, 3, and 4, several other DOS applications and with Microsoft Word and Excel under Windows 3.0, both in 86Box and on real hardware.

 Several small features were added:

-- Two types of debug support -- for the [86Box ISABugger debug facility](https://86box.readthedocs.io/en/latest/hardware/isabugger.html) and by writing directly to B800:0000 text video memory.
+- Two types of debug support -- for the [86Box ISABugger debug facility](https://86box.readthedocs.io/en/latest/hardware/isabugger.html) and by writing directly to video memory.
+Supported are text mode (using the B800:0000), CGA and VGA mode 13h.
+Graphical debug output code, including the custom font were mostly AI-generated, though tested.
+This is auxiliary code, absent from the production build.
+Current end of the debug text ring buffer is marked by a rectangle, registers printing added.

 - Added dynamic support for systems with slightly less than exactly 640 Kb conventional memory available.
 This is important, e.g. for the XT IDE, requiring 1 Kb RAM for its needs and leaving 639 Kb for the DOS.